Giladr11/CoreOS/docs/README.md

 ## 📖 **Overview**

 CoreOS is a custom **32-bit operating system** designed from scratch to showcase fundamental operating system concepts.
 It is built with **Assembly**, **C** and demonstrates low-level hardware interaction, memory management, and interrupt handling.
-CoreOS features a multi-stage bootloader, a robust kernel, and an efficient heap manager, along with support for a FAT16 file system and hardware drivers.
+CoreOS features a multi-stage bootloader, a robust kernel, and an efficient heap manager and hardware drivers.

 ---